The refined local Donaldson-Thomas theory of curves: Introduction

 The sum is over all \emph{Young diagrams} $\lambda$ of size $d$ and, for a box $\Box\in \lambda$, we denote by $a(\Box)$ (resp.~$\ell(\Box)$) the \emph{arm} (resp.~\emph{leg}) length.
 For a formal variable $x$, define the \emph{symmetrised} operator

-Finally, the generating series $ \widehat{\mathsf{V}}_\lambda(q)$ is the \emph{1-leg $K$-theoretic equivariant vertex} with asymptotic profile $\lambda$, originally\footnote{To be precise, in \cite{MNOP_1} the vertex formalism is originally derived in equivariant cohomology, not in equivariant $K$-theory.} introduced via the vertex/edge formalism \cite{MNOP_1}, but inspired by the previous works on the \emph{topological string amplitudes} \cite{AKMV_topvert, IKV_topological_vertex}.
+Finally, the generating series $ \widehat{\mathsf{V}}_\lambda(q)$ is the \emph{1-leg $K$-theoretic equivariant vertex\footnote{This is the \emph{fully equivariant} refinement of the \emph{refined} topological vertex of \cite{IKV_topological_vertex}, see \cite{NO_membranes_and_sheaves}.}} with asymptotic profile $\lambda$, originally\footnote{To be precise, in \cite{MNOP_1} the vertex formalism is originally derived in equivariant cohomology, not in equivariant $K$-theory.} introduced via the vertex/edge formalism \cite{MNOP_1}, but inspired by the previous works on the \emph{topological string amplitudes} \cite{AKMV_topvert, IKV_topological_vertex}.
 More explicitly, the function $\widehat{\mathsf{V}}_\lambda(q)$ is a series whose coefficients are rational functions in the variables $t_1, t_2, t_3$.
 In our work, we combinatorially realise it as

 where the sum is over all \emph{skew plane partitions} $\bn$ of shape $\BZ^2_{\geq 0}\setminus \lambda$ (see \Cref{def: spp}), and the operator $ \widehat{\mathfrak{e}}$ turns the Laurent polynomials $ \mathsf{v}_{\bn}$ (see \eqref{eqn: vertex DT}) into rational functions in the equivariant parameters. \smallbreak We remark that \Cref{thm: full DT Intro} is the first example of a computation of the $K$-theoretic DT partition function of a \emph{non-toric} quasi-projective threefold, and in particular in the case of a \emph{non-irreducible} curve class $\beta$.